actions/runner-images/help/CreateImageAndAzureResources.md

 ### Service principal
 Packer uses Service Principal to authorize in Azure infrastructure.
 To setup image-generation CI or use packer manually — SP with full read-write permissions for selected Azure subscription needed.
-Detailed instruction can be found [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)
+Detailed instruction can be found in [Azure documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)

 ### Prepare environment and image deployment
 #### How to prepare Windows build agent